yashv0ra/CS-180-Team-Project/README.md

 see if a user has blocked another user and vice versa.
 There are an additional four getter and setter for the aforementioned methods. "getFriendsList", "getBlockedList", "getChatList", and "isRestrictMessage" all return their respective variables which are friendsList, blockedList, chatList, and restrictMessage. "setFriendsList", "setBlockedList", "setChatList", and "setRestrictMessage" all set the values of the four aforementioned variables from the getter methods.
+Another method in this is called writeToFile which has a parameter of User user.
+The writeToFile method clears all information for a user's profile from a file and then writes in all the updated information.
+So if a user changed their name, it would rewrite the entire file now with the updated name while the rest of the information is the same.
 The rest of the class is comprised of methods already mentioned in the UserInterface class description.
 The four getters return their respective variables and the four setter methods set the value of those same four variables.
 Additionally, the compareTo method compares the emails of two users.

 The **ImpossibleChangeException** class contains a ImpossibleChangeException constructor with a String paramater named "message".
 The constructor returns a message whenever an ImpossibleChangeException is thrown.